Pigeon Forge Museums: Where to Interact and Have Fun

 Titanic Museum Pigeon Forge

 Titanic Pigeon Forge ranks as the world’s largest Titanic Museum attraction.
-Upon arrival, admire the life-size luxury liner that lets passengers learn about this famous story.
-Each guest receives a special boarding pass and access to see over 400 artifacts from the original ship and passengers.
+Upon arrival, admire the life-size luxury liner that lets passengers become part of its famous story.
+Each guest receives a special boarding pass and access to see over 400 artifacts from the original ship.

 The museum also offers interactive ways to play.
 Touch an iceberg, shovel coal in the boiler room, sit in a lifeboat while hearing stories, and learn how to send an SOS signal.
-Regardless of age, everyone will have a blast getting an up-close look at the Titanic while reliving the event and hearing genuine stories.
+Regardless of age, everyone has a blast at the Titanic while reliving the event and hearing genuine stories.

 SGMA Hall of Fame and Museum